GavinHuttley/tib/_sources/cogent3/sequences.rst.txt

 Collections and alignments give you an organised interface to manipulate groups of sequences.
 There is also a specific set of sequence data types.
 These consist of classes that are specific to the different :ref:`molecular types <moltypes>`.
 (See DnaSequence_ and ProteinSequence_ for the documentation.)

-We can make a sequence from a Python data types.
+We can make a sequence from Python data types.

 .. jupyter-execute::